 The floats and balloons reach West 59th Street and 6th Avenue at about 9:30 a.m.

 The stretch along 6th Avenue between West 59th Street and West 38th Street is a great viewing location!

 But if you want a prime spot, try to arrive no later than 7 a.m.

 Along 6th Avenue between West 38th and West 34th Streets have extremely limited viewing and should be avoided, as should W. 34th Street between 6th & 7th Avenues.

 The Parade stops in front of Macy’s Herald Square - however, there is no viewing at this location.

-There was also a fantastic lineup of performing groups like the Big Apple Circus, Ballet Hispanico, Boss Kids, Spirit of America Dance Stars and other troupes.
+There will be a fun lineup of performing groups like the Big Apple Circus, Cornell Bhangra, MVSA Studios, Phantom Limb Company, Spirit of America and The Tap Dancing Christmas Trees.